 June 2016 - Present: Cybersecurity Software Engineer, Lockheed Martin Corporation

-- Developed the Intel Select Solution for Hardened Security with Lockheed Martin, a security-focused virtualization solution for commercial servers and embedded systems alongside Intel
+- Developed the Lockheed Martin Hardened Security1 product, a security-first virtualization solution for commercial servers and embedded systems alongside Intel

 - Used C99/C11 for the core virtualization product, along with C++11 and Python 3.x throughout the project